maurolepore/tidy-ds/README.md

 Please do this before the workshop to ensure we all have the same R environment; this avoids problems and saves time.
 You may ask for help on the #tidy-ds channel on Slack.

-* Setup usethis on [rstudio.cloud](https://login.rstudio.cloud/) following [this 16' video](https://youtu.be/A_Q6nmUhcGA).
+1. Setup usethis on [rstudio.cloud](https://login.rstudio.cloud/) following [this 16' video](https://youtu.be/A_Q6nmUhcGA).

-* Fork and clone the workshop materials into the home directory of rstudio.cloud:
+2. Fork and clone the tidy-ds repository into the home directory of the rstudio.cloud project you setup in (1):

 ```r
 create_from_github("2DegreesInvesting/tidy-ds", destdir = "~", fork = TRUE)
 ```

-* Install the packages tidyverse and here with:
+2. Install the packages tidyverse and here with:

 ```r
 install.packages(c("tidyverse", "here"))